pytorch/serve/kubernetes/kserve/Huggingface_readme.md

-# Serve a BERT Model for Inference and Explanations on the KServe side :
+# Serve a BERT Model for Inference and Explanations with KServe

 In this document, the .mar file creation, request & response on the KServe side and the KServe changes to the handler files for BERT Sequence Classification model using a custom handler.